dawitel/dating-app-test-project/README.md

 - Create and manage user profiles.
 - Delete user profiles.
-- Recommend potential matches based on user preferences and interests.
+- Recommend potential matches based on user preferences, location, and mutual interests, with performance optimizations for large datasets.

 ## Requirements

 - Go 1.18 or higher
-- PostgreSQL
+- PostgreSQL with PostGIS extension (for location-based queries)
 - Docker (for containerization)
 - `migrate` tool for database migrations
 - `make` tool for facilitating the development and testing process